sfc-aqua/quisp/doc/running-demos.md

 itself) or the `.ini` file (for parameters for specific experimental runs), but we have set them up to be selected by you here.

+For these demonstration simulations, there are four parameters to be set interactively:

+* application traffic pattern
+* link-level tomography true/false
+* choice of link-level purification scheme (11 options at the moment)
+* number of rounds of purification (for most schemes)

 One it will ask you for is TrafficPattern (n.b.: there is also the parameter EndToEndConnection, which must be set to true):